robertmuwanga/JHGettingAndCleaningData/src/CodeBook.md

 - 'y_test.txt': Test labels.

+- 'subject_train.txt' : The unique subject's identification number in the training set.

+- 'subject_test.txt': The unique subject's identification number in the testing set.

 Reference to the 'README.txt' file was made in order to understand the datasets of interest.

 ## Creation of the tidy data set